Investiture Controversy: Henry IV and Pope Gregory VII

+Both Henry VI and Gregory VII claimed supreme power.
 In 1075, Pope Gregory VII composed the Dictatus papae, though this was not published at the time, cataloging principles of his Gregorian Reforms.
 One clause asserted that the pope held the exclusive power to depose an emperor.
 It declared that the Roman church was founded by God alone—that the papal power (the auctoritas of Pope Gelasius) was the sole universal power; in particular, a council held in the Lateran Palace from 24 to 28 February the same year decreed that the pope alone could appoint or depose churchmen or move them from see to see.
-By this time, Henry IV was no longer a child, and he continued to appoint his own bishops.
+The pope objected to bishops being 'invested' with the symbols of their office by their lay lord to show their fealty.
+By this time, Henry IV was no longer a child, and he continued to appoint his own bishops, angering Gregory.
 He reacted to this declaration by sending Gregory VII a letter in which he withdrew his imperial support of Gregory as pope in no uncertain terms: the letter was headed "Henry, king not through usurpation but through the holy ordination of God, to Hildebrand, at present not pope but false monk".
 It called for the election of a new pope.
 His letter ends, "I, Henry, king by the grace of God, with all of my Bishops, say to you, come down, come down!", and is often quoted with "and to be damned throughout the ages", which is a later addition.

 The situation was made even more dire when Henry IV installed his chaplain, Tedald, a Milanese priest, as Bishop of Milan, when another priest of Milan, Atto, had already been chosen in Rome by the pope.
-In 1076 Gregory responded by excommunicating Henry, and deposed him as German king, releasing all Christians from their oath of allegiance.
+In 1076 Gregory responded by excommunicating Henry, and deposed him as German king, releasing all Christians from their oath of allegiance and causing Henry's subject to refuse to obey him.
+Henry decided to beg Gregory's pardon, which was granted.

 Enforcing these declarations was a different matter, but the advantage gradually came to be on the side of Gregory VII.
 German princes and the aristocracy were happy to hear of the king's deposition.
 They used religious reasons to continue the rebellion started at the First Battle of Langensalza in 1075, and to seize royal holdings.
 Aristocrats claimed local lordships over peasants and property, built forts, which had previously been outlawed, and built up localized fiefdoms to secure their autonomy from the empire.